patrickfav/bytes-java/README.md

 Bytes.from(array).encodeBase32();
  ```

-Additionally the following radixe encodings are supported:
+Additionally the following radix encodings are supported:

 ```java
 Bytes.from(array).encodeBinary(); //1110110110101111